Probability Distributions Computed by Autoregressive Transformers: Expressivity Results

 and showed that, as Boolean classifiers, transformers with depth $k$ can recognize $L_k$ (and not $L_{k+1}$).
 But their experiments were on the symbol-prediction task (\cref{sec:related}), closely related to Boolean autoregression.
 They showed both theoretically and experimentally that \smats with depth $k$ can solve the symbol-prediction task for not only $L_k$, but $L_{k+2}$ (and not $L_{k+3}$).
 In the present framework, this discrepancy can be readily explained.
-Like $\TL[\tlH]$, the logic $\TL[\countl,+]$ lacks a $\tlY$ operator or an equivalent.
+Like $\TL[\tlH]$, the logic $\TL[\countl]$ lacks a $\tlY$ operator or an equivalent.
 So it is more expressive as an autoregressor than as a classifier.